mcabbott/TensorCast.jl/README.md

 This was a holiday project to learn a bit of metaprogramming, originally `TensorSlice.jl`.
 But it suffered a little scope creep.

-From version 0.4 (currently `] add TensorCast#master`), it relies on two helper packages: [TransmuteDims.jl](https://github.com/mcabbott/TransmuteDims.jl) handles permutations & reshapes, and [LazyStack.jl](https://github.com/mcabbott/LazyStack.jl) handles slices.
+From version 0.4, it relies on two helper packages: [TransmuteDims.jl](https://github.com/mcabbott/TransmuteDims.jl) handles permutations & reshapes, and [LazyStack.jl](https://github.com/mcabbott/LazyStack.jl) handles slices.